'You're beautiful!' - Locatelli a fitting hero for an Italy that has united a nation

 Gary Neville thinks Italy will fall short at the European Championship.
 Patrick Vieira says they are lacking in key areas.

 In truth, it does not matter what anyone else thinks.
-Italy as a nation has already fallen back in love with the Azzurri.
+Italy has already fallen back in love with the Azzurri.

-"You're beautiful!" read the front page of the Gazzetta dello Sport after Wednesday night's stirring 3-0 win over Switzerland.
+"You're beautiful!" read the front page of the Gazzetta dello Sport after Wednesday's stirring 3-0 win over Switzerland.

 Editors' Picks